Request for Proposals

 The Transatlantic Leadership Initiatives team is pleased to announce that the 2018 call for application is now open.
 Please see below further details.

 Future of Democracy

 Recent populist developments have highlighted weaknesses in our democracies.
-Europe and the United States have experienced increased mobilization on the far right and the far left.
+Europe and the United States are experiencing increased mobilization on the far right and the far left.
 Similar attributes characterize both including strong leadership, opposition to elites, and calls for a different distribution of rights and wealth.
 These movements exploit the discontent, need, and desire of ordinary people that must be addressed.
 They are also bringing forth a growing mistrust in government, international institutions, and global trade.
-Core pillars of democracy such as independent judiciary, the media, and nongovernmental organizations are no longer guaranteed.
+Core pillars of democracy such as independent judiciary, free media, and civil society are no longer guaranteed.
 The increase of violent extremism contributes to a state of fear which can lead to irrational choices that impact civil liberties and international alliances.
 Policy innovations that address these challenges are urgently needed.

 Identity and Inclusion

 The need for diverse and inclusive leadership has never been more clear, as Europe and the United States strive to strengthen social cohesion and to leverage the innovation and creativity of diverse teams in a highly competitive global environment.
 On both sides of the Atlantic, we continue to witness tensions that underscore the need to reverse trends of social fragmentation and scale up successful models of inclusion.
 A failure to do so may intensify tensions across such diversity markers as race, ethnicity, faith, and gender, despite legislation and innovative practices that have grown from civil rights movements on both sides of the Atlantic.